-Variety – Keep in mind that each material has its own pros and cons, and you’ll have to do more research on your own once you finish this post (we’ll start you off with more resources down below).
+Variety – There’s a lot to choose from out there.
+Keep in mind that each material has its own advantages and disadvantages, and you’ll have to do more research on your own once you finish this post (we’ll start you off with more resources down below).

-Durability – Think about the floors in a high-traffic area of home or anywhere else.
-There’s a good chance that you’ll notice some natural wear and tear; faded paint, scuffs, chips, worn out polish.
-In small spaces your body is less spread out, and your movements are more concentrated over time, which makes it all the more important to invest in durable materials that will last.
+Durability – Think about the floors in a high-traffic area.
+There’s a good chance that you’ll notice some natural wear and tear; faded paint, scuffs, chips, and worn-out polish.
+In small spaces, your movements are less spread out and more concentrated in a smaller surface area over time, which makes it all the more important to invest in durable materials that will last.

-Sustainability – This goes beyond just the carbon footprint of any given material – down to the air that you breathe.
+Sustainability – This goes beyond just the carbon footprint of any given material, and down to the air that you breathe.
 In smaller spaces, your body is physically much, much closer to the materials you choose to put in your home.
 Since the volume of air is smaller, the impact of potentially toxic materials is greater (especially when it comes to insulation).

 Talk to your building team – Generally, your building/contractor team will have their own preferences when it comes to building materials and their preferred sources for their wares.
 If you’re curious to learn more about the components going into your home, reach out to a Sustainable Homes Professional in your area.